PIR in Incident Management: How to Conduct a Successful Review

 4. Visualization and reporting tools

 Visualization tools like Power BI or Tableau help present incident data in a more digestible format.
-InvGate Service Desk offers a amazing visual timelines, flowcharts, and other graphics that can make it easier for teams to understand the incident and communicate findings.
+InvGate Service Management offers a amazing visual timelines, flowcharts, and other graphics that can make it easier for teams to understand the incident and communicate findings.

 PIR vs Postmortem